GrindeLab/STEAM/README.md

-# Introduction
+# STEAM: Significance Threshold Estimation for Admixture Mapping

+Author: Kelsey E. Grinde

+Last Updated: 2018-11-16

-*STEAM* (Significance Threshold Estimation for Admixture Mapping) is an R package which contains various functions relevant to estimating genome-wide significance thresholds for admixture mapping studies.
+*STEAM* is an R package for estimating genome-wide significance thresholds for admixture mapping studies.

 **This package is under active development, so please stay tuned for future updates!**